sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ### IT teams must use 20% of their time to learn, automate and improve existing processes

-- Try new technologies
+- **Learn**
-- Attend events and conferences
+  - Read, take courses, attend events and conferences
   - Stay up to date on trends and technologies
-- Share knowledge (IITB showcase, Dev CoP, ..)
+  - Share knowledge with colleagues (IITB showcase, Dev CoP, ..)
+- **Automate and improve**
+  - Review existing processes and governance structure
+  - Automate where possible
-- Teams must show progress on automation and continuous improvements
+  - Show progress on automation and continuous improvements
-- Add automation tools to Application Catalogue
-- Create centralized repository of scripts on GCcode

 > Make it a requirement in performance agreements of directors, managers and team leads